beenotung/ts-liveview/db/README.md

 # Database

-This session description the workflow related to `erd.txt` and database schema migration.
+This project uses **SQLite** with better-sqlite3-proxy and knex migrations.
+The setup is included and usable out of the box.
+This section describes the workflow related to `erd.txt` and database schema migration.

 ## Viewing database schema